joaquinlpereyra/blog/content/cv/index.md

 I'm working as a lead security auditor for [Coinspect](https://www.coinspect.com/).
 I take responsibility for audits process, including reviewing codebases for vulnerabilities, running systems to perform grey-box testing, programming in-house custom tools to look and confirm for issues, assess risks and threats and communicate with the client and our team.

-Since 2019 I have focused mainly on distributed systems.
-I worked with [IOV Labs](https://www.iovlabs.org/) to make their Bitcoin sidechain more secure, having directly been in charge of making changes on their EVM implementation to make it more robust and fixing critical vulnerabilities in it.

-In the past, I worked at big companies like Mercado Libre, where I led the development of ambitious security tools such as [AFIP](https://github.com/mercadolibre/afip-grails), an in-house static code analysis program.
+I have experiencia with a myriad of languages, although these days I feel most comfortable with Golang, Rust or Python.

-## Experience
+# Experience
 ### [Coinspect Security](https://www.coinspect.com/)
 **Lead Security Engineer**  (2021 - Present)

 Coinspect is a security firm specializing in security for L1s, L2s, sidechains, smart contracts and distributed systems design.

 - Lead security assesments and audits
-- - In charge of vulnerability hunting, threat analysis, team coordination and communications with key stakeholders
+- - Vulnerability hunting, threat analysis, team coordination and communications with key stakeholders
 - Research into educational and awareness projects such as [Learn-EVM-Attacks](https://github.com/coinspect/learn-evm-attacks)
 - Contributed to Foundry with [#5044](https://github.com/foundry-rs/foundry/pull/5044) and [#5033](https://github.com/foundry-rs/foundry/pull/5033) and Forge with [#389](https://github.com/foundry-rs/forge-std/pull/389) to add `destroyAccount` cheatcode
 - Developed in-house tooling to both help internal processes and improve our client's security